janfrederikstein/rag_reports/README.md

 # rag_reports
-RAG application designed to query financial report PDFs
+RAG application designed to query financial report PDFs.

+**Requires an OPENAI_API_KEY to be set up in a .env file**

 # Initializing